jsconfkorea/2020.jsconfkorea.com/src/docs/call-for-proposals.en.md

 Prepare your talk to be less than **25 minutes long**.
 You will have 30 minutes for transition, preparation, and the talk.

-There is no Q&A time, but you are free to talk with other attendees off stage after your talk.

 ## Language

 All talks must be in either English or Korean.
-Live interpretation will be provided for both languages.
+Your talk will also be live-captioned.

 # Slides and Video Recording

-All slides and video recordings of the talks will be shared on our website the [JSConf YouTube channel](https://www.youtube.com/channel/UCzoVCacndDCfGDf41P-z0iA) and [JSConf Korea YouTube channel](https://www.youtube.com/channel/UCkHwMMujxwX2s_nxXFsUcLQ).
+All slides and video recordings of the talks will be shared on our website, [JSConf YouTube channel](https://www.youtube.com/channel/UCzoVCacndDCfGDf41P-z0iA) and [JSConf Korea YouTube channel](https://www.youtube.com/channel/UCkHwMMujxwX2s_nxXFsUcLQ).
 This is for the benefit of the greater JavaScript community and for those who couldn’t make it.
 We hope you agree, but if you don’t feel comfortable sharing your slides or getting the video published, let us know.

 # Selection Process and Criteria